litedefi/docs/content/litepaper.md

 **How Synths work**

 Synths are synthetic assets that track the price of the underlying asset.
-They allow holders to gain exposure on Ethereum to various asset classes without holding the underlying assets themselves or trusting a custodian.
+They allow holders to gain exposure on Tron to various asset classes without holding the underlying assets themselves or trusting a custodian.
 Synths are backed by the Oikos Network Token (OKS), which is staked as collateral at a ratio of 800%.

 **The current Synths**